 What is the panorama 360 enterprise business architecture framework?

-The Panorama360 Enterprise Business Architecture Framework allows you to see your organization from a 360-degree perspective.
+The Panorama360 Enterprise Business Architecture Framework lets you see your organization from a 360-degree perspective.
+It provides a detailed view of the organization’s current and future state, helping you identify areas of improvement.

 The framework provides a flexible, adaptable structure that lets you view your enterprise from three critical vantage points: